ramonvasc/MXLCalendarManagerSwift/Example/Pods/Nimble/README.md

 }
 ```

-The return value of a `Predicate` closure is a `PredicateResult` that indicates
+The return value of a `Matcher` closure is a `MatcherResult` that indicates
 whether the actual value matches the expectation and what error message to
 display on failure.